abhishek-kumar-code/Redfish_Public/Specification.md

 ## Overview

-The Redfish Scalable Platforms Management API (_**Redfish**_) is a management standard that uses a data model representation in a hypermedia RESTful interface.
+Redfish is a management standard that uses a data model representation with a RESTful interface.

-As a REST-based API, Redfish is easier to use and implement than many other solutions.
+Being RESTful, Redfish is easier to use and implement.

-As a model-oriented API, it can express the relationships between components in modern systems and the semantics of the services and components within them.
-A client can also easily extend it.
+Being model-oriented, it can express the relationships between components and the semantics of the services and components within them.
+The model is also easy to extend.

-By using a hypermedia approach to REST, Redfish can model a large variety of vendors' systems.
-By requiring JSON representation, a client can create a wide variety of resources in a denormalized fashion, which improves scalability and enables programming environments and humans to easily interpret the payload.
+By requiring JSON representation, Redfish enables easy integration with programming environments.
+It is also easy to interpret by humans.

-The model is an interoperable Redfish Schema in an OData Schema representation with translations to a JSON schema and OpenAPI representations.
-The payload of messages is in JSON format, which follows OData JSON conventions.
+The model is defined by an interoperable Redfish Schema.
+It is published in OpenAPI YAML, OData CSDL, and JSON Schema, and is freely available.

-Clients can externally host the Redfish Schema definition of the resources in a machine-readable format, which enables them to associate the metadata with the data without having to encumber Redfish services with the metadata.
-This feature makes possible the advanced client scenarios, as found in many data center and cloud environments.

 ### Scope

-This specification defines the required protocols, data model, behaviors, and other architectural components for an interoperable, cross-vendor, remote, and out-of-band capable interface that meets the cloud- and web-based IT professionals' expectations for scalable platform management.
-While large-scale systems are the primary focus, clients can use the specifications for more traditional system platform management implementations.
+This specification defines the required protocols, data model, behaviors, and other architectural components for an interoperable, multi-vendor, remote, and out-of-band capable interface.
+This interface meets the cloud-based and web-based IT professionals' expectations for scalable platform management.
+While large and hyperscale environments are the primary focus, clients can use the specification for individual system management.

-The specification defines required and optional elements for all Redfish implementations, including system vendor and manufacturer implementations.
-The specification also defines where an OEM, or system vendor, can extend the implementation.
+The specifications defines elements that are mandatory for all Redfish implementations, as well as optional elements that can be chosen by system vendors or manufacturers.
+This specification also defines points at which extensions specific to the OEM (system vendor) can be provided by a given implementation.

 The specification sets normative requirements for Redfish services and associated materials, such as Redfish Schema files.
-In general, the specification does not set requirements for Redfish clients, but indicates what a Redfish client should do to successfully and effectively access and use a Redfish Service.
+In general, the specification does not set requirements for Redfish clients, but indicates what a Redfish client should do to successfully and effectively access and use a Redfish service.

 The specifications do not require that implementation of the Redfish interfaces and functions require particular hardware or firmware.